22 August, 2018

-To be the best product manager you can be, and to satisfy your customer, you have to start thinking like a customer and not like a product manager.
+To satisfy your user, you have to start thinking like a user and not like a product manager.

 “…maximizing satisfaction with customer journeys has the potential not only to increase customer satisfaction by 20 percent but also to lift revenue by up to 15 percent while lowering the cost of serving customers by as much as 20 percent. ” – McKinsey

 Do you know what the customer thinks along their journey to purchase your product?
-If you want to provide the best product to your potential customers you should learn what the customer journey is.
+If you want to provide the best product to your potential customers, you should learn what the user journey is.

 What to do next as Product Manager: Make sure that you are findable online and/or offline.
 Give the user further and more detailed information.
 It is a must to do user research to get to know how to catch the user.
 Try to find out what the user is looking for.

 What the user thinks: The user makes his own experiences with the product.
-He has the chance to influence the customer journey of other customers, e.g. posting on social media or writing reviews.
+He has the chance to influence the user journey of other users, e.g., posting on social media or writing reviews.

-What to do next as Product Manager: You should make sure that someone communicates with your customer and makes him feel cared for and safe.
-Moreover you can ask the customer for a review, if there are any indicators that the customer likes your product.
+What to do next as a Product Manager: You should make sure that someone communicates with your customer and makes them feel cared for and safe.
+Moreover, you can ask the customer for a review if there are any indicators that the customer likes your product.
 These indicators can differ depending on what kind of product you sell.
-For an app it could be constant use of the app.
+For an app, it could be the constant use of the app.

 What the customer thinks: If the customer had positive experiences with your product and trusts in your company, he could be interested in using more of your products or in upgrading his already used products.

-What to do next as Product Manager: Stay in contact with your customer and give him the chance to buy more of your products or use more of your services.
-There are many ways to offer your customer more of your products e.g. an offer in a newsletter or a separate page in an app.
+What to do next as Product Manager: Stay in contact with your customer and give them the chance to buy more of your products or use more of your services.
+There are many ways to offer your customer more of your products, e.g. an offer in a newsletter or a separate page in an app.

 This passage will focus on two different kinds of content.
-The awareness content, before the customer knows your company and the research content, when the customer wants to have more information about your product.
+Awareness and research content.

 Goal: Inform the user and show him what a solution could look like.
 Lead him to the Research Stage without giving him the feeling he is compelled to buy.

 What to do: Focus on the user’s problems and issues and get him to trust in your product and company.
 Avoid aggressive promotion of your product.
-Don’t start your content with promoting your product.
-Create content which shows the user what a solution could look like and tell them gently that your product can help them to reach this goal.
+Don’t start your content by promoting your product.
+Create content that shows the user what a solution could look like and tell them gently that your product can help them to reach this goal.

-The right content: The most powerful channels during this stage are searching engines, official websites and newsletters or emails.
+The right content: The most powerful channels during this stage are search engines, official websites, newsletters, or emails.

-Goal: The user has a clearer picture of what his problem is and what a solution could look like.
+Goal: The user has a clearer picture of his problem and what a solution could look like.
 But he still hasn’t decided which product he wants to buy.
-Get him to decide for your product.
+Get him to decide on your product.

 How to: Show your user why he should buy your product.
 Give him more information about that in the Awareness stage and let him know what you can offer him and why you offer the best product for him.

-The right content: You can link from the Awareness Content to the Research Content or a landing page.
-Moreover, you can provide your lead downloadable resources like ebooks, guides and templates.
-Another type of content you could provide are comparisons to show why your product is a fantastic choice compared to other products and companies.
+The right content: You can link from Awareness Content to Research Content or a landing page.
+Moreover, you can provide your lead with downloadable resources like ebooks, guides, and templates.
+Another type of content you could provide is comparisons to show why your product is a fantastic choice compared to other products and companies.
 Demo versions of your product are also great.
 They give the customer an insight into what you offer.